 AJ: He was one of those people that when they take the stage, you can't look at anybody else.
 He was a star.

 EL: Yeah, that’s crazy.
 But also the way he’s singing…those guys are so personal and going one hundred percent.
-That's really what I dig from him, and there's also the sparkle, the whole from the beginning until the German-based stuff, then moving on to jazz and more sophisticated harmony.
+That's really what I dig from him, and there's also the sparkle, the whole from the beginning until the drums and bass stuff, then moving on to jazz and more sophisticated harmony.
 I really love what he did his whole career, and of course the last record with the New York jazz players was fantastic.
 I really love it.

 AJ: And on the other end of the spectrum, your great version of “Stompin’ at the Savoy”.